threeML/astromodels/scripts/doc_gen_function_list.md

 The galleries below display the available functions which are included in `astromodels`.
 More functions can be included by either making your own or installing optional packages.

+## Included 1D Functions

 <!-- #region tags=["nbsphinx-gallery"] -->
 ## 1D Functions
 <!-- #endregion -->

+## Included 2D Functions

 <!-- #region tags=["nbsphinx-gallery"] -->
 ## 2D Functions
 <!-- #endregion -->

+## Included Prior Functions
+Priors can be used as regular functions but have special properties that enable them to be used with various sampling algorithms.

 <!-- #region tags=["nbsphinx-gallery"] -->
 ## Priors